 Recipe Tips & Notes

 Slow Cooker Chili Verde.
-I most often use my Dutch oven to make this recipe, but it can be made in a slow cooker or crock pot.
-If you'd like to make it in a slow cooker, follow the seasoning instructions and still sear the cubed pork in a pan, then add it to the slow cooker.
+If you'd like to make it in a slow cooker or crockpot, follow the seasoning instructions and still sear the cubed pork in a pan, then add it to the slow cooker.

-Also, it is best to still make the salsa verde per the recipe, then add that to the slow cooker.
-Then, cook the whole thing on low for 6-8 hours, or until the pork is extremely tender.
+Make the salsa verde per the recipe, then add that to the slow cooker.
+Then, cook on low for 6-8 hours, or until the pork is fork tender.

 Pressure Cooker (Instant Pot) Chili Verde.
 You can also make chili verde in a pressure cooker or instant pot very easily.